coatrack/coatrack/README.md

 * generated/configured via the central application and
 * delivering statistics about monitored service API calls to the central application.

-The following figure shows the typical CoatRack architecture.
-The calls to a software service API are routed and logged by a custom CoatRack Gateway, which can be installed in the service provider's local network.
+The following figure shows the typical CoatRack architecture, the CoatRack web application is depicted on the right and one CoatRack Service gateway is depicted on the left.
+The calls from the client to the service API are routed and logged by a custom CoatRack Gateway, which can be installed in the service provider's local network.
 Configuration and statistics are accessible via the CoatRack web application.

 ![CoatRack architecture overview](./spring-boot/admin/src/main/resources/static/images/coatrack-architecture-overview.png)